 Here is a LINK to Secret Stories pitch deck which lays out an outline for a two hour master course that I would start the public engagement with.
 I also designed a 10 week course with an expanded version of the material.

 I kept going back to the old adage I taught clients.
-If the story you are telling yourself is not working for you, change it.
+If the story you are telling yourself is not working, change it.
 Becoming an author was certainly a different storyline for me.

 Every I-Phone a Camera

-It’s not lost on anyone paying attention that our cell phones have become image capture devices on a global scale for any “news” that is happening around us both personally and culturally.
-We now have footage from cell phones and bodycams that lets us witness what is happening “live” and distribute those images worldwide in a moment.
-We certainly saw the impact the bodycam footage had on the George Flood murder, the subsequent BLM movement and the sentencing of the cop that killed George.
+It was not lost on anyone paying attention that our cell phones had become image capture devices on a global scale.
+This had changed our sense of the “news” that was happening around us both personally and culturally.
+We now had footage from cell phones and bodycams that let us witness what was happening “live” while distributing those images worldwide in the blink of an eye.
+We certainly witnessed the murder of George Flood because of bodycam and bystander call phones.
+Those images led the subsequent BLM movement and the conviction of the cop that killed George for no reason.

 Wars were also on this new menu of “selfies.”
-Cell phone footage in war zones took us directly into the madness of war and the damage it causes to all involved.
+Cell phone footage in war zones took us directly into the madness of war and the damage it caused to all involved.

 All seemed to go well for a while.
 From the footage she posted they seemed like a couple in love enjoying the beauty of the western American deserts.

-However, her show suddenly stopped being posted and Gabby disappeared.
+However, she suddenly stopped streaming the show and disappeared.
 Her family wasn’t immediately concerned.
-After all they were out in wide open rural areas with limited cell phone coverage, but when they didn’t hear from her after a few days they called the authorities.
+After all they were out in the wide open rural areas with limited cell phone coverage, but when they didn’t hear from her after a few days they called the authorities.
 In a sense, her cell phone left a trail of clues of where she might have gone.
 The area from Salt Lake City, Utah north into Montana was searched.
 Police got lot of tips of possible sightings that suggested they had indeed driven out into a remote camp ground before her postings stopped.